Llyr4472/blog/source/_posts/CSIT/IIT/Notes.md

 ---

 ## Unit 3: Computer Memory
-In **Unit 3: Computer Memory**, we cover the different types of memory used in computers.
+In [The Computer System Hardware](/downloads/CSIT/Sem1/IIT/Unit-3.pdf), we cover the different types of memory used in computers.
 You can view the full PDF below:

 <iframe
-    src="Unit-3.pdf"
+    src="/downloads/CSIT/Sem1/IIT/Unit-3.pdf"
     width="100%"
     height="600px">
 </iframe>